30 Best Historical Romance Books To Sweep You Off Your Feet

 Nine Rules to Break When Romancing a Rake by Sarah MacLean

 Meet Lady Calpurnia Hartwell, or Callie, a young woman defying societal norms in search of true love.
-Against the backdrop of Regency London, watch as Callie becomes entangled with the notorious Marquess of Ralston, Gabriel St. John.
-As Callie embarks on a daring journey of self-discovery and romance, she discovers that there is more to Gabriel than meets the eye.
+When Callie becomes entangled with the notorious Marquess of Ralston, Gabriel St. John, she embarks on a daring journey of self-discovery and romance and discovers that there is more to Gabriel than meets the eye.

 A Girl Called Samson by Amy Harmon